golightlyb/bakefont3/README.md

 * exports kerning and glyph metrics
 * efficient packing to reduce physical texture size
 * uses all four colour channels to share space with other RGBA textures
+* supports square and rectangle texture atlases of any size

 ## Example Usage ##